jafallac/EC601_Homework_1/README.md

 •	Yuanhao Jin’s work: Analyzing the nearly first third of codes, then add some comments, change the color variables and change the visual template of displayed results.

-James Fallacara's work: I looked through the second third of the coding.
+James Fallacara's work: I looked through and made some changes to the second third of the coding.
 I changed some number values, added some lines of code, and added at least one comment.